nicoddemus/ezored/docs/DEPENDENCY.md

-# Dependency
+# Dependencies

 A dependency consists in a small part of software, like a HTTP library, ZIP library, openssl, curl or your custom business code, that will be reused by your other projects.

-### Dependency file
+### Dependency block structure

-The dependency file has this properties:
+The dependency block structure has this properties:
 - type
 - name
 - version